Dr. Taylor Mizuno-Moore, EdD, LCPC, NCC

 Founder

-Dr. Taylor Mizuno-Moore is the owner and founder of Longboarders.
+Dr. Taylor Mizuno-Moore is the owner and founder of Longboarders LLC.
 She is a queer and biracial (Japanese/American) Licensed Clinical Professional Counselor (LCPC), organizational consultant, and musician.
-She is also an Affiliate Professor in the Masters of Counseling program at Northwestern University.
+She is also a Partner at Deadstock Hospitality and an Affiliate Professor in the Masters of Counseling program at Northwestern University.

 Taylor attended the Bob Cole Conservatory of Music at California State University, Long Beach (CSULB).
-She earned her BA in East Asian Language and Literature from the University of California, Irvine, an MA in Clinical Mental Health Counseling from Northwestern University, and a Doctorate (EdD) in Organizational Change and Leadership from the University of Southern California (USC).
+She earned her BA in East Asian Language and Literature from the University of California, Irvine, an MA in Clinical Mental Health Counseling from Northwestern University, and a Doctorate (EdD) in Organizational Psychology with a specialization in Organizational Change and Leadership from the University of Southern California (USC).
 She also completed a Clinical Research Fellowship at Yale University’s Child Study Center under Dr. Eli Lebowitz and Dr. Wendy Silverman.

-With a background as a professional musician, Taylor also enjoys working with artists, musicians, actors, and other creatives, alongside her expertise in LGBTQIA+ identity development and intersectionality.
-She is a pioneering clinician integrating tattoos and tattoo culture into mental health, exploring their significance in identity and self-expression.
-Taylor's primary specialty is identity development and how the intersection of our various identifiers frames our understanding of the world.
-She integrates her clinical training and her organizational psychology education in order to comprehensively approach the analysis of systems.
+With a background as a professional musician, Taylor enjoys working with artists, musicians, actors, and other creatives, alongside her expertise in LGBTQIA+ identity development and intersectionality.
+She is a pioneering clinician integrating individual-level clinical training and systems-level organizational psychology education in order to comprehensively approach the analysis of systems.
 Her research explores the integration of group relations theory and ambient anxiety and its influence on organizational efficiency.